Available for the following Plan types:

 Here are the 3 approaches that we take to detect a significant conversion impact for a given funnel.
 Conversions will first attempt to find a significant impact from the first approach (“end to end”) and will present that impact if it succeeds.
 Otherwise, it will try the second approach, and so on.
 Conversions will show the result from the first approach that succeeds.

-Notice that the pink dotted box in the Analysis View is only around the last two steps, while the first two are grayed out.
-That happens when we detect that a given Signal (in this example, an error click on a specific button) doesn't even occur until mid-way through the funnel.
+If the pink dotted box in the Analysis View is only around certain steps in the funnel, while the others are grayed out, this means we've detected that a given signal doesn't occur until mid-way through the funnel.

-Here, we've calculated the conversion impact from the first step highlighted by the pink box to the end.
-We do this to ensure that impacts from that Signal can be brought to your attention.
-If we only calculated the impact end-to-end (from Step 1 to 4 in this example), we might miss significant differences in conversion rate that only apply after the event has happened.
+We do this to ensure that impacts from that signal can be brought to your attention.
+If we only calculated the impact end-to-end, we might miss significant differences in conversion rate that only apply after the event has happened.

 Note: Normally, the first highlighted step is the step on which the signal occurs.
 Whether you can be sure of this for your funnel depends on what type of signal you are analyzing and how much you know about its origin.